 Prime Mover Motoring Power Possible Damage (Percentage Rating) Compressor load on single shaft machines leads to a high motoring power compared to split-shaft machines.
 Rapid disconnection is required to limit power loss or damage.
 Hydraulic Turbines 0.2 - >2% (Blades out of water) >2.0% (Blades in water) Blade and runner damage may occur with a long period of motoring Power is low when blades are above tail-race water level.
 Hydraulic flow detection devices are often the main means of detecting loss of drive.
 Automatic disconnection is recommended for unattended operation.
-Steam Turbines 0.5% - 3% (Condensing sets) 3% - 6% (Non-condensing sets) Thermal stress damage may be inflicted on low- pressure turbine blades when steam flow is not available to dissipate losses due to air resistance. non-condensing sets or when vacuum is s lost with condensing sets.
-Reverse power protection
+Steam Turbines 0.5% - 3% (Condensing sets) 3% - 6% (Non-condensing sets) Thermal stress damage may be inflicted on low- pressure turbine blades when steam flow is not available to dissipate losses due to air resistance.
+Damage may occur rapidly with non-condensing sets or when vacuum is lost with condensing sets.
+Reverse power protection may be used as a secondary method of detection and might only be used to raise an alarm.